 - Prepare under-ground sprinkler supply lines to line up with your raised garden beds (Need help installing sprinklers?
 Start here!)

-Step 2: Dig post holes.
+Step 2: Dig post holes for corners.

 Using a post hole digger to dig the post holes will make your life much easier.
 Whichever way you dig the post holes for the corner of your garden bed, be sure to dig down 12” and make the hole at least 10” by 10”.

 We used pressure treated 4” x 4” posts and cut them to about 4 feet tall if you want your beds waist high, like ours (1′ was in the ground and 3′ above the ground).
 You’ll need 4 posts for each garden bed you made.
 The posts go in each corner of the garden bed.